The University of Nottingham leads the way to secure its vital research including life sciences data.

 A key area of focus across universities today is to implement a comprehensive Digital Research Strategy that safeguards and preserves their vital research data.
 Why is this so important?
 Many Universities have huge and ever growing amounts of scientific data such as pharmacology, neurosciences or genetics and as with all scientific research data, the issue is that you don’t know when you are going to need to access the data as it is often prompted by further scientific study.

-Important elements to include in your research strategy are that it:
+Important elements for your research strategy include:

 - Grows with your organisation as the volume of data increases

 - Ensures 100% data integrity – you need to know you can trust the data when you are ready to use it, whether in 1 years’ time or 50 years’ time.

 - Provides easy accessibility and discoverability of your data when you need it.

 - Complies with Research Council and funder data retentions and access requirements.